 Exports are a vital piece to the state's economic prosperity.
 Kentucky's exports of goods have more than doubled in real dollars over the last two decades.
-From 1999 to 2018 the compound annual growth rate of Kentucky's exports is 7.3 percent; this is higher than the U.S. (5%) and competitor states (5.6%).
-The value of Kentucky's exports of goods in 2018 was \$31.8 billion, which is equivalent to 15.3 percent of Kentucky's gross domestic product; it was 7.6 percent for the competitor states and 8.1 percent for the U.S. Most of Kentucky's exported goods go to Canada, which accounted for 24 percent of the total.
-France was second (10%), followed by the United Kingdom (9%), Brazil (8%), Mexico (7%), and China (7%).
-Kentucky's businesses exported to nearly 200 different countries in 2018, but the top six and top ten countries received 66 percent and 80 percent, respectively, of the total value.
-Some traditional Kentucky products, like "beverages & tobacco products," which includes distilled products like bourbon, accounted for \$530 million in exports, or 1.7 percent of the total.
-However, over half (55%) of the value of exported goods is accounted for by transportation equipment (e.g., aerospace and motor vehicle industries), followed by chemicals (14%), computer and electronic products (6%), and machinery-except electrical (5%).
-Combined, the four largest sectors accounted for 80 percent of Kentucky's exports in 2018.
+From 1999 to 2019 the compound annual growth rate of Kentucky's exports is 6.8 percent; this is higher than the U.S. and competitor states.
+The value of Kentucky's exports of goods in 2019 was \$33 billion, which is equivalent to 15.3 percent of Kentucky's gross domestic product; it is roughly have this percentage for the competitor states and the U.S. In 2019, most of Kentucky's exported goods go to Canada, which accounted for 24 percent of the total.
+The United Kingdom and France each account for about 11 percent, followed by Brazil (8%), Mexico (6.7%), and China (6.4%).
+Kentucky's businesses exported to nearly 190 different countries in 2019, but the top six and top ten countries received 66 percent and 79 percent, respectively, of the total value.
+Some traditional Kentucky products, like "beverages & tobacco products," which includes distilled products like bourbon, accounted for \$584 million in exports, or 1.8 percent of the total.
+However, over half (58%) of the value of exported goods is accounted for by transportation equipment (e.g., aerospace and motor vehicle industries), followed by chemicals (14%), computer and electronic products (6%), and machineryexcept electrical (5%).